Samuel2698/Samuel2698/README.md

 ## Hi there!
 I'm Samuel Velasco 👋

-I'm a Venezuelan Developer currently based in France.
+I'm a Venezuelan Front-End Developer currently based in France who believes that discipline and passion are essential in this field of knowledge.

 ### Get in Touch